Low Voltage Cabling

 Low voltage cabling creates an electrical network foundation upon which digital technology and communication equipment functions efficiently and consistently.
 Commercial buildings often contain complex wiring systems such as Network data, telephone and Wi-Fi access, HD video, and audio systems, and computer networking systems.
 All of these components require a wiring network that is separate and apart from standard electrical wiring.

-Low voltage wiring can be utilized for a wide range of applications in almost any type of building.
+Low voltage cabling and wiring can be utilized for a wide range of applications in almost any type of building.
 Some of the most common applications for low voltage systems would be:

 Telephone outlets are still a vital part of any business and are used in multi-phone systems as well as computer networks.
 In many cases, the wiring comes in the form of fiber optics, Ethernet, or Wi-Fi setups.